-It can be annoying to see ERR_CONNECTION_TIMED_OUT Error pop-up, just when you are trying to access an interesting website on your computer.
-You will find below the steps to Fix Err Connection Timed Out Error in Chrome browser on a Windows computer.
+It can be quite annoying to see “ERR CONNECTION TIMED OUT Error on your computer, just when you are trying to access an interesting website.
+You will find below the steps to fix this error.

 Err Connection Timed Out Error in Chrome

-So, let us go ahead and take a look at some of the methods that are known to Fix Err Connection Timed Out Error in Chrome Browser.
+So, let us go ahead and take a look at some of the methods that are known to Fix Err Connection Timed Out Error in Chrome Browser on a Windows 10 computer.

-Starting with a simple fix, clear the Chrome browser Cache on your computer.
-This will rule rule out the possibility of the problem being due to corrupted cookies or cached error pages.
+Clear the Chrome browser Cache on your computer to rule rule out the possibility of the problem being due to cached error pages or corrupted cookie files.

-Click on 3-dots Chrome menu icon > More Tools > and Clear Browsing Data… option in the drop-down menu.
+1. Open the Chrome browser on your computer > click on 3-dots menu icon > More Tools > and select Clear Browsing Data… option in the drop-down menu.

-On the next screen, clear Browsing History, Cookies/Site Data and Cached Images/Files by clicking on the Clear Data button.
+2. On the next screen, check Clear Browsing History, Cookies/Site Data, Cached Images/Files and click on Clear Data button.

-Now, try to access the same webpage and see if you are still getting Err Connection Timed Out Error in Chrome browser.
+Now, try to access the same webpage and see if you are still getting Err_Connection_Timed_Out Error on your computer.